wolfhoundgelert/imgstyler_bot/README.md

 	Dataset: http://images.cocodataset.org/zips/val2014.zip (I took a validation dataset, it’s 2 times smaller than the train one)

+	&nbsp;

+	`MSGNetCustomTrain` is my attempt at `MSGNet` training on my own, but my results weren't as good as the original ones because the training requires a lot of computational resources.
+You can find my adapted notebooks with my tries in the `notebook` folder, and turn it on with  style transfer type.

+	&nbsp;

+	TODO image .
+TODO image

+&nbsp;

+*As we can see here it's not an easy walk to find some universal algorithm or neural network for any task and person - they all have their pros and cons.
+It's a matter of trading between speed, stability and subjective satisfaction.*

+&nbsp;

 You can **switch the current algorithm** before running the bot in the main `imgstyler_bot.py` file:
 ```
-style_transfer_type = StyleTransferType.MSGNet
+style_transfer_type = StyleTransferType.Gatys
 ```

-I chose `MSGNet` as a default because it gives the most pleasant results in my opinion, and does it faster than others.
-Sometimes it makes some visible "brush"-patterns which slightly spoil the impression.
-As I chose this one as my favourite one, I also tried to train that net on my own, but my results weren't as good as the original ones because the training requires a lot of computational resources.
-You can find my adapted notebooks with my tries in the `notebook` folder, and turn it on with `MSGNetCustomTrain` style transfer type.

-TODO screen with MSGNet

-TODO screen with MSGNetCustomTrain

-`Gatys` is the classic, which gave a tangible impetus to the development of style transfer at its time.
-Great work!
-And it gives excellent results.
-But it’s slow - on my laptop the computations sometimes took up to several minutes.
-Anyway, it must have to be studied deeply for educational purposes.

-TODO screen with Gatys

-`Magenta` - fast enough, but slower than `MSGNet` and, as for me, does not give such nice results (there might be an issue in my implementation).

-TODO screen with Magenta

 &nbsp;